 After learning these good phrases, try to use them consciously every day in your conversations.
 This helps improve your children’s PSLE oral Chinese exam.

 My advice is to learn a few phrases and perfect them (zero error).
 Use the phrases frequently when writing.

 Memorise them so well that it becomes second nature when using them.
 Some students like to use good phrases but yet unwilling to practise writing them so in the end they get penalized for it during examinations because there are too many mistakes.

-I always tell parents that oral training doesn’t start in p5 and 6, it starts now, no matter how old your child is.
-Yes, and for my case, oral training has already started for me with my 9 months old boy.
+I always tell parents that oral training doesn’t start at p5 and 6.
+In truth, it starts now, no matter how old your child is.
+Yes, and for my case, oral training that prepares kids for PSLE oral Chinese has already started for me with my 9 months old boy.

 Talk to them a lot.
 You can talk about anything under the sun and please don’t think that they are too young to understand.
-Many a times, we underestimate them.
+Most of the time, we underestimate them.

 Encourage them to voice their opinions, give suggestions, identify their own feelings, put themselves in other shoes and view things from different perspectives.
 These little moments will accumulate to train up their higher order thinking skills which will also help them in their comprehending skills.